Tencent/Hippy/docs/en-us/hippy-react/modules.md

 `(url: string) => Promise<{width, height}>` Get the image size (the image will be preloaded at the same time).

-> - url - image address
+> - url - image address.

 ### ImageLoaderModule.prefetch

 `(url: string) => void` For preloading images.

-> -  url - image address
+>- url - image address.

 ---